 SMS marketing is mobile marketing that customers must opt in to.
 Once they’ve opted in, companies can send them value-packed texts like coupons, information about new product launches, customer polls, sales announcements, discounts, free offers, and more.
 In turn, companies increase brand awareness, foster profitable relationships with customers, and bring new customers in-store.

 Most businesses will need more than one way to market to customers — including by phone.
 To make sure your calls and texts — as well as your communication logs — are all in one place, consider signing up with RingCentral.
 For only $30/month, you can get toll-free numbers, text message capability, a mobile app, and more.
-Click here to sign up today.
+Click here to sign up today or click here to read our Ring Central 2020 reviews page.